 An inquiry into contemporary economic theory as a basis for a sound understanding of the practical problems in the specialized fields of economics and business administration.
+201, 202 with a grade of C or better prerequisite.

 408. Intermediate Macroeconomic Theory.